Mortgage Credit Certificate (MCC): How It Can Help You Afford Your Mortgage Payments

 Is The Mortgage Credit Certificate Worth It?

-Let’s take a look at some of the pros and cons of using a mortgage credit certificate.
+Let’s take a look at some pros and cons of a mortgage credit certificate.

 MCC Pros

 An MCC can make it easier for low-income borrowers to purchase a new home.
-The most obvious advantage being you could receive a substantial tax credit.
-Once approved, the credit will remain available for every year you’re a qualified homeowner, and there is no long-term cap on how much you can save.
+The most obvious advantage is that a homeowner can receive a substantial tax credit.
+Once approved, the credit is available every year a homeowner qualifies for it, and there is no lifetime cap on how much you can save.

 MCC Cons